cometbft/cometbft/docs/references/storage/README.md

 | RAM (MB)    |  494   | 445 | 456 | 445 | 490 | 461 |
 | Block processing time(ms) |  2.1   | 3.9 | 2.1 | 2.1 | 2.1 | 2.1 |
 | Block time (s) | 0.63 | 0.64 | 0.65 | 0.63 | 0.65 | 0.63 |

-The block processing time when using the new layout and no pruning seems to significantly increase compared to the other cases.
-However, while taking longer it seems that the number of transactions processed in the same timeframe is higher and achieved with fewer heights.
-The metrics for block size bytes and the number of transactions included in a block show that in both scenarios the block size was the same and each block had the same number of transactions.
-This indicates that with the new layout, CometBFT was able to drain the mempool faster